If a Sri Lankan citizen’s or dual-citizenship holder’s death occurs outside Sri Lanka; the death can be registered at a Sri Lanka Overseas Mission.

 - Inform the proper authority of such a death.

 - Carry out all instructions given by the proper authority for the disposal of the body and for the cleansing and disinfection of the vessel or aircraft.

 You must provide a written request to the Embassy informing of a death on a vessel or aircraft.
 After the review of request and required documentation, the Embassy will issue an “No Objection” certificate for the landing of human remains.

 The documents required are the same as those for “Landing of Human Remains”.
 Please see above.

 - When bringing human ashes to Sri Lanka,

-- Such permission shall be granted only if the ashes are sealed in a metal container which is air-tight and water-tight.
+- The No Objection Letter shall be granted only if the ashes are sealed in a plastic or a wooden container that is air-tight and water-tight.